Shroedinger’s Rapist And The Imagined Right To Intrude

 Am I just a freak or something here?

-• I sometimes read in public because I’m bored, and sometimes to ward people off.
+I sometimes read in public because I’m bored, and sometimes to ward people off.
 Indeed, I sometimes read in public when I’d rather stare off into space because I have the (apparently mistaken, judging from the responses of older slightly-drunk men on the public transit system) belief that looking exclusively at my book is an effective means of conveying that I am not interested in talking to strangers on the train.
 If I’m reading in public and feeling open to being approached, I occasionally look up and people-watch a bit.
 It’s a different thing.
 Having a book isn’t the signal that you can’t talk to me; the fact that I never seem to look up from it, though, is.

-• osoborracho Says:
+• osoborracho permalink

 I like chatting with strangers in public places, actually.
 Most of the time.